jetibest/nodejs-easywebserver/README.md

 # nodejs-easywebserver (UNDER DEVELOPMENT)

-A portable easy-to-use webserver with a one-liner for Unix/Linux using only Node.js and Express.js.
+A portable easy-to-use webserver with a one-liner for Unix/Linux using Node.js.

-Easywebserver is a wrapper around [Express.js](https://expressjs.com/) with no additional dependencies (unless the mods require it, e.g. `php-fpm` for `mod-php`), which is based on the default Node.js [`http.Server`](https://nodejs.org/api/http.html#http_class_http_server).
+Easywebserver is a wrapper around [http.Server](https://nodejs.org/api/http.html#class-httpserver) native to Node.js with a minimal set of dependencies (like `php-fpm` for `mod-php`).
 It allows you to run a portable flexible and configurable webserver with just one line of code.
 Additional functionality comes with extra mods which default to a configuration that fits a specific use-case.